- TJCOG study finds 27% of existing affordable housing in Wake, Durham and Johnston counties within a mile of rail corridor.

 The average household in Durham spends 57 percent of its income on housing and transportation.
 In Wake County, that percentage is 56 and in Johnston County it’s 53.
 Households that spend more than 45 percent of their income on housing, utility and transportation are considered cost-burdened under most guidelines.

 Investing in a high-quality transit network close to affordable housing would help many of those Triangle households reach a better spending balance, according to the TJCOG study.

-The commuter rail project, included in both Wake and Durham counties’ transit plans, would run at least 37 miles from West Durham to Garner or Clayton through major employment areas, connecting to world-class universities and employment areas and increasing job and educational opportunities for everyone in the Triangle.
+The commuter rail project, included in both Wake and Durham counties’ transit plans, would run up to 43 milesfrom West Durham to Garner or Clayton through major employment areas, connecting to world-class universities and employment areas and increasing job and educational opportunities for everyone in the Triangle.

 In Durham, 37 percent of the county’s LBAR units are within a mile of the rail corridor.
 In Wake, it’s 25 percent and in Johnston 4 percent.

 There also are many opportunities to build more affordable housing.
 There are plans for 2,000 new affordable homes in downtown Durham alone.
-The rail project would help scores of people with modest means reach job centers, the study found.
+The rail project would serve this area of density and help scores of people with modest means reach job centers, the study found.